 Is it necessary to remove staking or heat Loctite in order to remove standard 1911 bushings?
 The Challis Bushing Extractor will remove most bushings that have been staked or installed with Loctite.
 In some cases a bushing will need to be heated to soften the Loctite in order to remove it.
 Caution should be used when removing staked bushings from an aluminum frame as the threads in the frame can be damaged...if you are unsure, it is safest to seek help from a pistolsmith familiar with 1911s.

 How many O-rings should I buy?
-We suggest you purchase a set of four bushing O-rings for every set of four bushings.
-If you remove your grips often, it is a good idea to buy more grip screw O-rings because they do their job by getting smashed and will therefore wear out after several uses.
+We suggest you purchase a set of 8 bushing O-rings for every set of four bushings.
+If you remove your grips often, it is a good idea to buy 24 grip screw O-rings because they do their job by getting smashed and will therefore wear out after several uses.

 How much torque do you recommend for grip screws?
 When using the Challis Hex Drive Bushing system with both O-rings, we suggest the grip screws be installed with 5 in/lbs of torque for wood grips.
 Higher torque may cause the wood to crush over time.
-Up to 12 in/lbs can be used for hard materials, but with any material 5 in/lbs is sufficient to hold the grips tight and prevent grip screws from loosening.
+Up to 10 in/lbs can be used for hard materials, but with any material 5 in/lbs is sufficient to hold the grips tight and prevent grip screws from loosening.
+More torque is detrimental.

 When should I use Extra Slim Bushings?
 Extra Slim Bushings should be used for grips that are less than 0.185" thick.
 They are not suitable for grips that are less than 0.156" (5/32") thick